Double Date (Grimm): Plot

-Opening quote: "One could have called that shape a woman or a boy: for it seemed neither and seemed both."

 Nick (David Giuntoli) and Hank (Russell Hornsby) investigate a crime scene in the middle of a bizarre love triangle involved a flatworm like wesen called huntha lami muuaji.
 Captain Renard (Sasha Roiz) seeks Monroe (Silas Weir Mitchell) and Rosalee's (Bree Turner) help to stop phantom bleeding when he was shot by Weston Steward.
 Adalind (Claire Coffee) asks for a favor that could change the course of Juliette's (Bitsie Tulloch) relationship with Nick.
 Juliette faces a tough decision about her future with Nick.

 Reception

 Viewers

 The episode was viewed by 4.93 million people, earning a 1.0/4 in the 18-49 rating demographics on the Nielson ratings scale, ranking second on its timeslot and sixth for the night in the 18-49 demographics, behind Dateline NBC, 20/20, Shark Tank, Dateline NBC, and an NCAA game.
 This was a 3% increase in viewership from the previous episode, which was watched by 4.78 million viewers with a 1.1/4.
 This means that 1.0 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 7.33 million viewers and had a 1.9 ratings share in the 18-49 demographics.